Improved analytical bounds on delivery times of long-distance entanglement: Main results

 In this section, we give our main results in Prop.~\ref{prop:swap-bounds} and \ref{prop:swap-bounds-non-iid}: bounds on the completion time distribution for protocols composed of elementary-link generation ($\generate$) and $\restartuntilsuccess$ operations.
 The proofs to the main results can be found in Sec.~\ref{sec:methods}.

 Our results bound continuous completion times, whereas the completion time of elementary-link generation is the discrete random variable $\Tgen$ (see Sec.~\ref{sec:preliminaries}).
-Therefore, before starting our main result we first remark that $\Tgen$ is stochastically dominated by a continuous NBU random variable we denote as $\Tupper$.
+Therefore, before stating our main results we first remark that $\Tgen$ is stochastically dominated by a continuous NBU random variable we denote as $\Tupper$.

 \begin{lemma} The completion time $\Tgen$ of elementary-link generation is stochastically dominated (Def.~\ref{def:stochastic-dominance}) by the continuous random variable $\Tupper = 1+\Texp$ where $\Texp$ is exponentially distributed with parameter $\frac{-1}{\log(1 - \pgen)}$.
 That is,